Nephos/stats/README.md

 ## Development

-- The lib is adapted to be usable with BigInt and BigFloat values
+- The lib should take care of "big" numbers

 ## Contributing